Expert Insights

 The Luddite fallacy: Is it time to reconsider it?

-by Vihang Jumle, Project Officer, TRAFFIC India, World Wildlife Fund 20 December, 1922 marked an important transition in the history of employment.
-As the winter mist settled on the dawn-lit streets of Brooklyn Heights in New York, the city and its many residents stood wide awake to witness the dramatic and historic end of natural…
+The Luddite fallacy: Is it time to reconsider it? by Vihang Jumle, Project Officer, TRAFFIC India, World Wildlife Fund 20 December, 1922 marked an important transition in the history of employment.
+As the winter mist settled on the dawn-lit streets of Brooklyn Heights in New York, the city and its many residents stood wide awake to…

 Keep reading